 There’s no doubt about how Python has been dominating the world of web and application development.
 It has given us millions of applications on the platforms we use and has been one of the most demanded technologies over the years.
 One of the main reasons for this is a very progressive aspect of Python, Python frameworks, and its in-house libraries that level up the programming game.

 Frameworks make the developers’ job effortless.
 They offer a prospected structure of the application, automate the solutions, reduce development time, and aid developers to focus more on the application logic.
 With this blog post, we will take you through some of the best Python frameworks.
 By the end of the article, you will know which framework would add laurels to your professional journey.
+If you want to get into data science, check out our data science programs from top institutions.

 Before starting with frameworks, let’s discuss the categories under which the different frameworks have been classified.